wiktor-konieczny/recruitment_task_pandas/README.md

-# recruitment_task_pandas
+# Recruitment task
-A Python project containing a solution for a recruitment task implementing a function that adds a new "virtual" column to a pandas DataFrame.
+A Python project containing a solution for a recruitment task implementing a function that adds a new virtual column to a pandas DataFrame.